 I had been living in a small house for years, renting it from an agreeable Mexican landlord who lived next door.
 One day he moved out and asked us if I would like to rent both houses.
 Knowing several people who were looking for affordable housing, I said yes without hesitation.
 After the landlord moved out, we quickly got a group of people together and settled in.
 This shed was in the back of the lot.
 The landlord said to use whatever I wanted from it.
 It was packed with boxes and cans, old wood, appliances, even a barrel of umbrellas!
 But the roof had been leaky for some time and everything in it was rusted, moldy or decayed.

 I just ignored it for a while, but when the kids started to come it obviously had to go.
-So we knocked it down, got some dumpsters, filled them and had them haul it all away.
-We planted a nice flower garden where the shed stood and gradually the place actually became pretty nice.
+So we knocked it down, got some dumpsters, filled them and had them hauled away.
+We planted a nice flower garden where the shed stood and gradually the place actually became kind of pretty.
 I was surprised at the difference.
 It is one thing to have a picturesque building to photograph.
 It is quite another to live with what was essentially a big pile of trash.
 I had been getting down on myself and my lot in life for a while; getting rid of this junk made a big difference in my outlook.